PeChen123/GP_Fourier_Space/README.md

 # GP_Fourier_Space
-The first implementation of MAGI
+The setup.py is the first implementation of MAGI